mottosso/cmdx/README.md

 ### PEP8 Dual Syntax

-> WARNING: Experimental

 Write in either Maya-style `mixedCase` or PEP8-compliant `snake_case` where it makes sense to do so.
-Every member of `cmdx` and its classes offer a `snake_case` alternative.
+Every member of `cmdx` and its classes offer a functionally identical `snake_case` alternative.

 **Example**